Innoberger/hka-infm-parallel-sys-task-1/README.md

 If your system got an executable version of [Gradle](https://gradle.org/) (common on Linux and macOS), simply run `gradle build`.

-Alternatively, you can run `./gradlew build` on Linux and macOS, or `gradlew.bat build` on Windows.
+Alternatively, you can run `./gradlew build` on Linux and macOS, or `./gradlew.bat build` on Windows.

 This will create a runnable jar file in `build/libs/`.